openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported by the Wallet and the Verifier.
 Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
 * Signed Authorization Requests MUST be used by utilizing JWT-Secured Authorization Request (JAR) [@!RFC9101] with the `request_uri` parameter.
+* Response encryption MUST be used by utilizing response mode `direct_post.jwt`, as defined in Section 8.3 of [@!OIDF.OID4VP].
+Security Considerations in Section 14.3 of [@!OIDF.OID4VP] MUST be applied.
-* The Response mode MUST be `direct_post.jwt`.
-The Verifier MUST return `redirect_uri` in response to the HTTP POST request from the Wallet, where the Wallet redirects the User to, as defined in Section 8.2 of [@!OIDF.OID4VP].
-Implementation considerations for the response mode `direct_post.jwt` are given in Section 14.3 of [@!OIDF.OID4VP].
+* Same-device flows MUST be used by enforcing `redirect_uri` in response to the HTTP POST request from the Wallet, as defined in Section 8.2 of [@!OIDF.OID4VP].
+Implementation considerations in Section 13.3 and Security Considerations in Section 14.2 of [@!OIDF.OID4VP] MUST be applied.
+Verifiers MUST abort the validation if the `redirect_uri` was not called by the Wallet or could not be matched with the initial browser session.
 * The Authorization Request MUST be sent using the `request_uri` parameter as defined in JWT-Secured Authorization Request (JAR) [@!RFC9101].

 ### OpenID for Verifiable Presentations via W3C Digital Credentials API {#oid4vp-dc-api}